FunnelRAG: A Coarse-to-Fine Progressive Retrieval Paradigm for RAG: Experiment

 \subsection{Generation Performance (RQ2)}

 Table \ref{table:nq_tqa_generation_performance} shows the generation performance \textit{w.r.t.} flat and progressive retrieval.
 From the results, we observe performance with progressive retrieval outperforms that with flat one in 13 out of 18 cases, indicating the superiority of supplementing LLMs with \textsc{FunnelRAG}.
-Specifically, when the cutoff position is small, progressive retrieval considerably outperforms flat one, such as the improvement of 16.87\% and 9.35\% on NQ dataset in terms of @1.
+Specifically, when the cutoff position is small, progressive retrieval considerably outperforms flat one, such as the improvement of 16.87\% and 9.35\% on the NQ dataset in terms of @1 with Llama3-8B and Qwen2-7B, respectively.
 When the cutoff position is high, progressive retrieval still outperforms flat one in half of cases, even if the AR of progressive one is slightly lower than flat one.
 The reason is that passages retrieved by \textsc{FunnelRAG} have higher contextual integrity, refer to Appendix \ref{appen:contextual_integrity_analysis} for more details.
 Besides, we find Llama3-8B's performance may deteriorate when provided with more passages, whereas Qwen2-7B does not.
-The main reason is the difference in the ability of them to handle long contexts.
+The main reason may be the difference in their ability to handle long contexts.